 at the Keswick Theater, Glenside, Philadelphia, tickets are $20.00.

 Unfortunately, Hill is not the only person to have made a film recently about Mumia; the other film is by Johanna Fernández who somehow earned, or was awarded, a PhD in History.
 Her film about the man she describes as one of the most important intellectuals

 of our time is called Justice On Trial

 If that is her opinion of a convicted and affirmed cop killer, one might expect her to hold a somewhat higher opinion of a Black President and a Nobel Peace Prize winner to boot.
 Guess again.
 Although she doesn't actually use the phrase, it is clear that in her eyes Barack Obama is also an Uncle Tom.

 Hill and Fernández were recently given space to proclaim their diametrically opposed versions of Mumia in connection with this gruesome 30th anniversary.
-His documentation can be found here.
-Her flight of fancy can be found here.
+His documentation can be found here

 While the cop killer himself is unlikely to celebrate a raucous 30th anniversary of the most significant act of his life, he has only himself to blame for having spent the last thirty years in a toilet sized windowless room.
 If he had come clean at the time and allowed his attorney to do his job, he might just have beat down a capital charge to second degree murder, and have been parolled ten years ago.
 But if he had done that he would have been just another run of the mill punk who lost it in a moment of madness, instead of one of the most important intellectuals of our time, if only in the eyes of his delusional supporters.